redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.PRO.md

 .RULE SEC-LSM-MGR.PRO-U-CON-ERA-DIS

+**IREV1:** the trash is not a thing in the SEC-LSM-MANAGER, this expression should not be used to avoid confusion.

-When the client disconnects, its context is dropped to the trash and can not be recovered in any way.
+When the client disconnects, its context is dropped and cannot be recovered in any way.

 ### Error state